jdposada/courses/content/course/intros/week5.md

 ## Assignments

 - Create a Python list with heights and names.
 - Here the [link](https://docs.google.com/forms/d/e/1FAIpQLSe9nmgJiPbk7zHAkFMEFgCTdkDxTGu9y54VGyrsI1A384Bmsg/viewform?usp=sf_link) to upload your work the first Activity.
-Due date and all the details are in this Google Colab (It will be made available Tuesday March 1st right before class).
+Due date and all the details are in [this Google Colab](https://drive.google.com/file/d/1dpmgSEmGTi85NncZRMgie98VOivD0kXL/view?usp=sharing).
 Be sure to make a copy of it.
 If you do not have your own copy you cannot edit.
 To access it you need to be logged in with your university email

 ## Learn